How to send money to New Zealand

 Emergency cash transfers are useful here because they can pick up the funds almost immediately, frequently within five or ten minutes, and because it’s cash that they can use it right away.

-Some major banks have branches in New Zealand where it’s possible to pick up funds, while cash transfer companies like Western Union also have physical locations.
+Some major banks have branches in New Zealand where it’s possible to pick up funds, while cash transfer companies like Western Union and MoneyGram have physical locations.

 Cash pickup locations in New Zealand